Solid Waste Strategy Review

 If implemented, each household would receive a wheeled cart specifically designed for garbage disposal.
 On collection days, residents would place their carts at the curb, where trucks equipped with hydraulic arms will lift, empty, and return the carts.

 Cart-based collection for recycling (i.e., blue carts) is not part of this current evaluation.
 Under Extended Producer Responsibility (EPR), the delivery of curbside recycling collection will shift from the municipality to the producers of blue bag material, commencing in December 2025.
 Any changes to recycling collection will be at the discretion of that organization.
+More information about EPR can be found here.

-Solid Waste Strategy Review - Overview
+Solid Waste Strategy Review: An Overview

 HRM is conducting a Solid Waste Strategy Review.
 The review began in February 2023, and the final report will be presented to Halifax Regional Council in Spring 2025.
 There are several reasons for this initiative, including the need to align the solid waste system with the municipality’s climate change action plan, HalifACT, and contributing towards meeting the Nova Scotia’s goal of reducing the provincial waste disposal rate to 300 kg per capita by 2030.
 Additionally, an update is needed given that the last review was completed in 2014.